dq0708/joint_vl_sero/README.md

 2. *joint_vl_sero_jags.txt*: JAGS code for fitting the joint Bayesian model.

 3. *model_par_diag_primary.pdf*: Full model diagnostic report for the primary model fitted to the COVID-19 PEP study data, as described in Section 4.1 of the main manuscript and Section S1.3 of the Supplement.
-The \texttt{ggmcmc} package in R (version 1.5.1.1) was used to create this report.
+The *ggmcmc* package in R (version 1.5.1.1) was used to create this report.
 Specifically, we examined the following plots and summary metrics for key model parameters:

 - Histograms of posterior samples.
 - Density plots with different colors by chain.